-Weibull is a flexible distribution parameterized by a rate parameter $\lambda$ and a shape parameter k (Pinder, Wiener, & Smith, 1978).
-Consider the case where the input x to the distribution is interpreted as the TTF.
+Weibull is a flexible distribution parameterized by a rate parameter λ and a shape parameter k [6].
+Consider the case where the input t to the distribution is interpreted as the TTF.
 When k < 1, the Weibull distribution represents a decreasing failure rate, and an increasing failure rate when k > 1.
-In the special case where k = 1, the Weibull distribution reduces to an exponential distribution with a rate of $\lambda$ .
-When x is positive, the probability density function (PDF) for the Weibull distribution is defined below.
+In the special case where k = 1, the Weibull distribution reduces to an exponential distribution with a rate of λ .
+When t is positive, the probability density function (PDF) for the Weibull distribution is defined as follows:

-$$f(x; \lambda, k) = \frac{k}{\lambda} \left(\frac{x}{\lambda}\right)^{k-1} \exp\left(-\left(\frac{x}{\lambda}\right)^k\right)$$
+$$f(t;\lambda,k) = \frac{k}{\lambda} \left(\frac{t}{\lambda}\right)^{k-1} \exp\left(-\left(\frac{t}{\lambda}\right)^k\right) .$$

-Since the failure rate for a Weibull distribution can be increasing, decreasing, or constant, it can be used to model the "infant mortality" stage (where k < 1), the "useful life" stage (for k = 1), and the "end of life" stage (where k > 1) of an object.
-When spliced together in this order, these three piece-wise segments form what is often called the "bathtub" curve.
-This is considered an appropriate model for the failure rate of many objects, as it reflects a higher rate of failure surrounding the birth and death of an object, and a relatively small constant rate of failure during the rest of the object's lifespan.
-Additionally, it has been suggested that this composite approach may prove to be a more realistic model for TTF than monotone failure rate models (Rajarshi & Rajarshi, 1988).
-The plot for this function using several different parameterizations is shown in Figure 1.
+Since the failure rate for a Weibull distribution can be increasing, decreasing, or constant, it can be used to model the "infant mortality" stage (where k < 1), the "useful life" stage (where k = 1), and the "end of life" stage (where k > 1) of an object.
+When spliced together in this order, these three piecewise segments form what is often called the "bathtub" curve.
+This is considered an appropriate model for the failure rate of many objects, as it reflects a higher rate of failure surrounding the birth and death of an object, and a smaller constant rate of failure during the rest of the object's lifespan.
+Additionally, it has been suggested that this composite approach may prove to be a more realistic model for TTF than monotone failure rate models [7].
+The plot for this distribution using several different parameterizations is shown in Figure 1.